 Ceres Policy Research advances youth and community well-being through strategic research and planning.
-We use a healing-informed approach to build alternatives to the justice system, exclusionary school discipline, immigration, and other state interventions.
+We use a healing-informed approach to build alternatives to the justice system, exclusionary school discipline, the criminalization of immigration, and other state interventions.
 Our work aims to end the punishment of people due to race, immigration status, gender identity, gender expression, and sexual orientation.

 All of our research is primarily concerned with improving the well-being of people and communities that are disproportionately impacted by the justice system, exclusionary school discipline practices, immigration, and other state agencies.
 Our multi-system data analysis often begins with measuring reductions in suspensions, expulsions, and incarceration to measure success, However, we always aim to capture outcomes such as improvements in relationships with adults, relationships with peers, attachment to school, emerging identities as leaders, and connection to community history as more holistic measures of well-being,

 2003-2017 Barrios Unidos.
 Ceres has completed multiple projects with Barrios Unidos including two program evaluations and some contract monitoring.
 Most recently, Ceres is partnering with Barrios Unidos to develop a policy brief on the overrepresentation of Latinos in California.
 The Barrios Unidos evaluation packet was developed by Ceres and includes a wide range of youth well-being measures.